-Optical character recognition is commonly referred to as text recognition.
+Optical character recognition (OCR) is commonly referred to as text recognition.
 It is a program that’s capable of reading inputs and extracting key information, such as text, from scanned images, PDF files, and even photos taken from a camera.

 OCR software often deploys machine learning and AI to improve the quality of its text recognition over time.
 OCR software is capable of singling out letters from images, turning them into words, and then creating sentences out of those words.